Molebatso/AI_Sentiment-Analysis/README.md

 # 👨‍💻 Author

-Developed as part of the **Week 3 Web Application Assessment Project at Capaciti**.
+Developed as part of the **Week 3 Sentiment Analysis & Data Insight Assessment at Capaciti**.

 ---